diehlpk/diehlpk.github.io/cv/index.md

 ###### In preparation
 1. Extracting constitutive mechanical parameters in linear elasticity using the virtual fields method within the ordinary state-based peridynamic framework, (submitted)
-1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results, (revison)
+1. Hybrid image processing approach for crack area detection and tracking using Digital Image Correlation results, (accepted)
-1. Robust finite element implementation for non-local fracture models
 1. Deploying Task-based Runtime Systems on Single Board Computer Clusters
 1. An overview for coupling finite elements with peridynamics
-1. Moving into the future - ensuring deep compatibility betwwen OpenMP and AMTs
+1. Moving into the future - ensuring deep compatibility betwwen OpenMP and AMTs, (submitted)
 1. An Introduction to hpxMP -- A Modern OpenMP Implementation Leveraging Asynchronous Many-Tasking System, (accepted) [Preprint](https://arxiv.org/abs/1903.03023)

 ###### Journal articles